 Chasing the Sun

-Chasing the Sun (formerly Solarize This) is a feature length documentary in production due out in 2014.
+Chasing the Sun (formerly Solarize This) is a feature length documentary in production.
 In a toxic city where oil spills, ecological red-alerts, and poverty are commonplace, the film asks the hard questions of how a green economy may actually be built, through the stories of three working-class trainees at a solar power vocational program in Richmond, California.
 The film team is currently seeking to raise funds to complete a full-length rough cut of the film.
 You can contribute with a tax-deductible donation through SpeakOut.

 When Two Worlds Collide